smanolloff/svg_drawer/README.md

         ├── Multipolyline
         ├── Circle
         ├── Path
-        └── Table              # an entirely new table!
+        └── Table              # an entire new table!
 ```

 Elements are _created_ with a list of [**params**](#params), some optional, others not.